mwellck/shella-modules/README.md

 If you run into an issue or require technical support, please first look through the closed and open **[GitHub Issues](https://github.com/shella-modules/issues)**, as you may find a solution there (or some useful advice, at least).

-## Modules Setup Steps
+## Setup Modules

-You can find all the steps needed for each Modules [here](https://github.com/mwellck/shella-modules/wiki)
+You can find all the steps needed for each Modules [here](https://github.com/mwellck/shella-modules/wiki).

 ## Reporting Bugs